 HostGator is not just a hosting provider; it is also a site builder offering additional services such as web design, SEO, PPC, and CodeGuard.
 As we already said, it is better than GoDaddy in terms of pricing, and it definitely beats GoDaddy’s shared hosting packages.

-The most affordable shared hosting package starts at $2.08/mo and includes one free domain registration, free cPanel/ WordPress transfer, unmetered bandwidth, SSL certificate, and more.
-The second and third plans start at $2.98/mo and $4.48/mo.
+The most affordable shared hosting package starts at $2.75/mo and includes one free domain registration, free cPanel/ WordPress transfer, unmetered bandwidth, SSL certificate, and more.
+The second and third plans start at $3.50/mo and $5.25/mo.

-All plans come with one-click WordPress installs, 45-day money-back guarantee, cPanel access, and more.
-The Business plan also offers free SEO tools, free dedicated IP, and a free upgrade to Positive SSL.
-Unlike GoDaddy, HostGator offers excellent cloud hosting packages as well, the cheapest one starting at $2.68/mo.
+All plans come with one-click WordPress installs, a 45-day money-back guarantee, cPanel access, and more.
+The Business plan also offers free SEO tools, dedicated IP, and a free upgrade to Positive SSL.
+Unlike GoDaddy, HostGator offers excellent cloud hosting packages as well, the cheapest one starting at $2.75/mo.

 DreamHost is the best GoDaddy alternative when it comes to simplicity.
 The company has a customer control panel to die for.
-You get plenty of features, add-ons, and apps, and you won’t spend hours trying to figure out how to install and activate something.
+You get plenty of features, add-ons, and apps, and you won’t spend hours figuring out how to install and activate something.

 DreamHost is also one of the oldest GoDaddy alternatives.
 It was founded in 1997, and since then, its customer count has reached more than 400 000.

 This GoDaddy alternative hosts more than 1.5 million sites, blogs, and apps for developers, small businesses, designers, and more.
-Famous for its reliable hosting options, DreamHost offers shared, cloud, VPS, managed WordPress, dedicated, and email hosting.
+Famous for its reliable hosting options, DreamHost plans offer shared, cloud, VPS, managed WordPress, dedicated, and email hosting.

 DreamHost does not offer a 24/7 live chat option, but it provides its customers with a helpful DreamBot that has the answers to some of the most frequently asked questions.
-The customer support chat, on the other hand, is available every day between 5:30 AM and 9:30 PM PT through the panel.
+On the other hand, the customer support chat is available every day between 5:30 AM and 9:30 PM PT through the panel.
 DreamHost also has an extensive knowledge base with many hosting topics.

 While we were not really happy with DreamHost’s VPS plan (GoDaddy offers virtual private server packages that are better), we can’t argue that their shared website hosting suggestions were quite impressive.
 Yes, they are two (which is unusual, considering that most web hosting companies offer at least three plans), but they include so many great things and come at very reasonable prices.

 If you think that HostGator offers cheap hosting options, you will be amazed by what A2 hosting has in store for you.
-A2 Hosting features shared, WordPress, Dedicated, Reseller and VPS hosting, and they are all very affordable!
+A2 Hosting features shared, WordPress, Dedicated, Reseller, and VPS hosting at very affordable prices!

 A2 Hosting has been impressing its clients ever since 2001, when it was founded, and is currently one of the most respected names in the industry.